Damian Cupido: Itinerant player

 In 2010, Cupido was recruited to North Albury Football Club in the Ovens and Murray Football League.

 After spending a year travelling each week up to Albury to play, Cupido decided to return to his junior club Croydon in the Eastern Football Netball League.
 After a season and a half, he crossed to Mt Evelyn.
 It was at Croydon that he had a contact with a player from the Northern Territory and he went north for the wet season.
 In 2013 Cupido kicked a Northern Territory record of 140 goals for a season.
 He backed up his goalkicking by kicking a century for Ouyen United in the Sunraysia league a few months later.
 After his success at Ouyen he coached Murray Football League club Rumbalara to the 2014 premiership while kicking 86 goals.
 He added another 78 goals the following year.

-In 2016, he was appointed coach of Airport West but left after four games, he was cleared to Bacchus Marsh for the rest of the year.
+In 2016, he was appointed coach of Airport West but left after four games, he was cleared to Bacchus Marsh for the rest of the year and was part of their premiership team in the Ballarat football league.
 He had a permit to play a game for Henty in the Hume Football League.

 In 2017 he played half a season with Bairnsdale before ending the year with East Burwood.
 In 2018 he kicked 114 goals playing for Henty while also playing a permit game for Undera.
 In 2019 he again played for Henty while also playing a permit game for Moyhu.

 At the age of 39, after a season off because of the COVID pandemic, he played for Brocklesby/Burrumbuttock in the Hume FL.
 He celebrated his 40th birthday by kicking 105 goals for Girgarre in the Kyabram DFL in 2022.
 In 2023, he played for Murrabit in the Golden Rivers Football League.